Frequently Asked Questions

-Please watch our How an EO Aspheric Lens is Made video to learn about the entire manufacturing process of an asphere from curve generation, in-process metrology, computer numerical controlled (CNC) grinding, CNC polishing, magnetorheological finishing (MRF), centering, coating, to final inspection.
+Please watch our How an Edmund Optics Aspheric Lens is Made video to learn about the entire manufacturing process of an asphere from curve generation, in-process metrology, computer numerical controlled (CNC) grinding, CNC polishing, magnetorheological finishing (MRF), centering, coating, to final inspection.

 The principal plane is defined as the imaginary surface at which a lens appears to bend light rays.
 The focal length is the distance from the backward principal plane to the backward focal point.
 The principal point is the point where the principal plane hits the optical axis.